 Pragmatic Hero: Best illustrated in "Teckla" where, while he admits to wanting the Empire overthrown sees, correctly, the revolution as doomed and refuses to support it.
 At the end he uses money he's accumulated to buy the disputed neighborhood and put it under his protection.

 Vlad's Familiar, a jhereg — a small, venomous flying lizard, something like a miniature wyvern.
 He's fully sentient, and spends most of his time making snarky telepathic comments to Vlad.
-His mate, Rocza, is a wild jhereg who tags along with Vlad as well.
+Raised from an egg by Vlad, he's completely at home in cities and among people, less so in the wild.

 The Watson: We aren't always privy to the details of Vlad's plans, but he always has to explain them to Loiosh.